vasuverrma/songPlaylistApp/README.md

 My first Django Project

 To Run this Application:
+-> Save the Project to a particular directory.
+-> open terminal
--> First go to the Directory where the project is located.
+-> Go to the Directory
 -> Then simply Run "Python manage.py runserver"
 -> :)